-Over a period of time, the starter motor will eventually runs its course and wear out.
+Over time, the starter motor will eventually run its course and wear out.
 The two components inside the starter that commonly fail are the solenoid (which sends an electrical signal to the starter motor to activate) or the starter motor itself.
 When this occurs, the starter will be rendered useless and needs to be replaced by a certified mechanic.
 Although many of the internal components inside the starter can be fixed, it's recommended by most automotive manufacturers to replace the starter, so as to avoid future breakdowns.

-Like any other mechanical device, when the starter fails or is beginning to wear out, it will display a few warning signs.
-Noted below are a few of the indicators that will let you know that a problem with the starter motor is likely.
+Like any other mechanical device, when the starter fails or begins to wear out, it will display a few warning signs.
+Note the following 6 indicators of car starter problems:

 There are times when you'll turn the ignition switch and hear the starter activate but will not hear the motor crank over.
 Issues with the starter are sometimes mechanical in nature.
-In this case, the problem may be due to the gears that are connected to the flywheel.
-Either the gear has stripped or has become dislodged against the flywheel.
+In this case, the problem may be due to the gears connected to the flywheel.
+Either the gear has stripped or become dislodged against the flywheel.
 In either case, the engine won't turn over and will require that you have the starter replaced by a certified mechanic.